Helpful tips to be Your Own Best Medical Researcher

 You will hear human clinical studies presented as Phase I, Phase II, or Phase III studies.
 According to the FDA, Phase 1 has 20 to 100 healthy volunteers or people with the disease/condition.
 It lasts several months and is to test for safety and dosage.
 About 70% of drugs move to the Phase 2, where up to several hundred people with the disease/condition are studied for several months to 2 years looking at efficacy and side effects.
 Approximately 33% of drugs move to phase 3, where 300 to 3,000 volunteers who have the disease or condition are studies for 1 to 4 years to deeply look at efficacy and monitoring of adverse reactions.

-Your AnCan team looked at all those ASCO meeting presentations from last month.
-They looked with an eye toward good study design, importance, whether it’s an experiment or not and if so what phase it is, is it prospective, does it have a large-n, and is it of interest to men in our group.
-Hopefully reding this will make it easier to understand the ramblings of our AnCan Mods.
+Your AnCan team looked at all those ASCO meeting presentations with an eye toward good study design, importance, whether it’s an experiment or not and if so what phase it is, is it prospective, does it have a large-n, and is it of interest to men in our group.
+Hopefully reading this will make it easier to understand the ramblings of our AnCan Mods.

 (Editor’s Note: AnCan is planning a webinar on clinical trials in 2024.)